 Source: GlobalData Patent Analytics

 Innovative vending machines are assisting retailers to handle quick, secure credit and debit transactions from any place using IoT-enabled automation and connectivity.
 Using built-in security, these vending kiosks lower the risks of product tampering and loss.
-The vending machines also utilise sensing technologies and keep an eye on environmental conditions to preserve the quality of perishable goods.
+The vending machines also utilize sensing technologies and keep an eye on environmental conditions to preserve the quality of perishable goods.

 To further understand the key themes and technologies disrupting the retail industry, access GlobalData’s latest thematic research report on Internet of Things (IoT) in Retail and Apparel.